loydp/river_flood_alert/README.md

 ========================================================

 ### GENERAL NOTES:
-The flooding alert bot gathers data from water guages, and digests and moves that data to people who need to know it.
+The flood alert bot gathers data from water gages, digests that data and moves it to the people who need to know it.<br>
+The program should also be fairly portable/abstract/OO, to allow for it to be adapted to new systems.<br>
-Specifically the current iteration should interact with a Discord bot to communicate with people using discord or maybe email.
+The current iteration should interact with a Discord bot to communicate with people using discord or email.<br>
-<br>**2020-12-18**
+<br>**2020-12-19**

 ### DEPENDENCIES:
 * tested on python 3.9
 * pandas
+* will need discord.py

-Currently requires pandas to read online data.
+Currently uses pandas to read tabular tables.
 May be used for series processing later.
 The latest version of windows has a bug that interacts poorly with numpy.
 So as of now if installing on a windows machine install pandas 1.1.3, which should install numpy 1.19.3.
 In terminal:
 pip install pandas==1.1.3
-<br>**2020-12-18**
+<br>**2020-12-19**

 ### DEVELOPER NOTES: